Recovery & Support for Hodgkin Lymphoma in Children

 Our medical librarians, social workers, and therapists work with your family throughout treatment and recovery, offering information and support.

 A small percentage of children who achieve remission after treatment for Hodgkin lymphoma experience a recurrence.
-NYU Langone pediatric oncologists recommend close monitoring in the first five years after completing the therapy, followed by annual checkups.
+Our oncologists recommend close monitoring in the first five years after completing the therapy, followed by annual checkups.

 This can include blood tests, chest X-rays, CT scans, or PET scans.
 Your doctor will recommend a follow-up care schedule that’s right for your child.